wlach/nixi/README.md

 If you want to develop/test nixi offline, you can do so by loading "index.html" in your web browser.
-Note that Chrome refuses to generate marker images locally for some reason that I haven't determined yet (everything works fine in Firefox)
+Note that Chrome refuses to generate marker images locally for some reason that I haven't determined yet (everything works fine in Firefox).

 Due to the same origin policy enforced by web browsers, bike station information needs to be served up from the same server as that of the main